 If you are a new international student who is not residing in Canada and have not yet received your study permit, you will not be eligible to apply for SIN/ITN.
 After you have arrived in Canada and have received your study permit you can apply for SIN/ITN.
 As soon as you have received your SIN/ITN, please record this on ACORN ‘Profile & Settings’.
 For more information visit the Centre for International Experience website for your campus:

 - International Student Centre (UTSC)

 If you are planning on filing a 2021 tax return, please log into ACORN and record your SIN or ITN in ‘Profile & Settings’ by January 31, 2022.

 If you file a 2021 tax return to CRA, and fail to provide a SIN or ITN to the University to report on the 2021 T2202, CRA may subject you to a penalty of $100 per section 162, paragraph 5, of the Income Tax Act of Canada and the University may be subject to a penalty of $100.

 On February 21, 2022, the 2021 tax year T2202 and the T4A will be available on ACORN for you to view and print even if you have NOT recorded your SIN or ITN on ACORN.
 This information will be submitted to CRA and if there is no SIN or ITN, the field will display 000-000-000.

-For example if you record your SIN or ITN on ACORN from February 4th to March 31st, 2022, CRA will not receive the updated T2202 SIN information until the beginning of April 2022.
+For example if you record your SIN or ITN on ACORN from February 4th to February 28, 2022, CRA will receive the updated T2202 SIN information at the beginning of March 2022.

 2021 Tax Year Tuition and Enrolment Certificate